Duy Le, PhD

 Languages: Python, C, MATLAB, Java

-ML/AI: PyTorch, TensorFlow, Scikit-learn, Open3D
+ML/AI: PyTorch, TensorFlow, Scikit-learn, Open3D, Kubernetes, RAG, LLM

 Data & Scientific Computing: NumPy, Pandas, SciPy, data pipelines